ankursharma319/personal_website/blogs/linux_sandbox_from_scratch.md

 All future system calls will see "/tmp/sandbox_tmp" as the root "/".
 Therefore this provides the filesystem isolation which is a crucial element of our sandbox.

 It is not fullproof and possible to escape this chroot jail using tricks mentioned in the [manual](https://man7.org/linux/man-pages/man2/chroot.2.html).
+Also, often this is not very flexible when used alone like this.
+What if you want to isolate the files produced by the sandboxed application from the processes running outside the sandbox?
+Or if you want to mount a new tmpfs just for this process?
+Or if you want to share (or bind mount) a local directory into the sandbox, like the `-v` or `--mount` option in docker - ` -v /data/dir/outside:/data/dir/inside_sandbox`.
+Lucky for us, Linux provides namespaces which can be used to solve these problems.

 ## namespaces